Vinam09/linkedin-clone/README.md

 App is currently deployed on firebase.

-*NOTE App is not optimized for smaller screens (Phones).
-The reason I built this was purely to learn Redux.
+*Note App is not optimized for smaller screens (Phones).

 ### Technologies Used
 HTML, CSS, React, Redux, Firebase, Material UI.